The Shape of Water: Plot

-Strickland threatens Zelda in her home, unsuccessfully, until her husband, Brewster, reveals that Elisa has the Amphibian Man.
-Zelda immediately telephones Elisa, warning her to release the creature.
-An enraged Strickland ransacks Elisa's empty apartment until he finds the bathtub full of chemicals and a calendar note revealing where she plans to release the Amphibian Man.
+Strickland follows Hoffstetler to a meeting with his handlers where Hoffstetler is shot.
+Strickland intervenes, shooting the handlers, then tortures the dying spy into revealing the Amphibian Man's whereabouts.
+Strickland confronts Zelda in her home and her husband reveals Elisa has the Amphibian Man.
+Zelda warns Elisa to release the creature before Strickland can arrive.
+He ransacks Elisa's apartment and finds evidence of the creature in the bathtub and a calendar note revealing where she plans to release him.

-At the canal, Elisa and Giles are bidding farewell to the creature when Strickland arrives, knocks Giles down, and shoots both the Amphibian Man and Elisa.
-The Amphibian Man quickly applies his healing abilities himself, and slashes Strickland's throat, killing him.
-As the police arrive on the scene with Zelda, the Amphibian Man takes Elisa and jumps into the canal where he swims around her, not knowing she is dead.
-When he applies his healing ability underwater to the scars on Elisa's neck, they open to reveal gills like his.
-She jolts back to life and the two embrace and kiss.
-In a closing voice-over narration, Giles conveys his belief that Elisa lived "happily ever after" and "remained in love" with the Amphibian Man.
+Elisa and Giles are bidding farewell to the creature at the canal when Strickland arrives, knocks Giles down, and shoots both the Amphibian Man and Elisa.
+Giles and Strickland fight while the Amphibian Man heals himself, then fatally slashes Strickland's throat.
+As the police arrive with Zelda, the Amphibian Man jumps into the canal with the unconscious Elisa.
+He kisses her and when he uses his healing power the scars on her neck open to reveal gills.
+Elisa revives and embraces the Amphibian Man.